HUMSI — Human Security Initiative

 Broadview Police Chief Thomas Mills announced three criminal investigations into ICE operations at a detention facility in his village, citing repeated exposure of his officers to tear gas deployed by federal agents.
 Mills and Mayor Katrina Thompson criticized ICE's use of tear gas, pepper spray, and mace during protests at the Broadview Processing Center, stating the chemicals created dangerous conditions for residents and first responders exercising their First Amendment rights.

-ICE officers shove journalists to floor at NYC federal plaza
+Journalist shoved to floor by ICE officers at NYC federal plaza

 Sep 30, 2025Dallas, TXMexico